 “The Honors Program . . . courses [are] laid out in a way that encourages all of the students in the class to interact with one another rather than students just listening to a lecture . . .”

 Our annual celebration honoring graduates who have completed the Honors Program is one of the highlights of the year, attended by family, professors, administrators, staff, and friends.
 Students who complete the Honors Program also receive our Honors Program Medallion, which they proudly wear at the college’s commencement ceremony, at which they received special recognition.

 Requirements for Successful Completion of the Sterling College Program

 - Graduate with at least a cumulative 3.5 GPA in all college coursework

-- Earn Honors Program Points (exact number specified upon admission to the program).
+- Earn ten Honors Program Points.
 Honors Program points may be earned through numerous co-curricular activities and events both on-campus and off-campus.

-- Earn Honors program course credits (exact number specified upon admission to the program) in addition to the Honors section of Foundations of Servant Leadership.
+- Earn twenty Honors program course credits, as many as eight of which will be earned in required one credit honors courses taken each semester.
 Many of the courses fulfill General Education requirements.
 Other opportunities may include major courses with additional assignments for Honors Program credit and internships.